Chaim Goldberg: Influences

-The dance theme
+The Dance Theme

 In 1970 the famous Yiddish Stage Dancer and friend of the artist, Felix Fibich, posed for Goldberg by striking dance positions on a low-standing coffee table in the artist's living room.
 Goldberg quickly executed numerous pencil drawings while his son, Shalom made BW photographs that he later developed in his darkroom.
 This reference material gave rise to Goldberg's Dance art work.
 He made watercolors and oil paintings.
 When the artist moved to Houston, he began to sculpt dance figures by carving them directly into wood, these were later cast into bronze and issued as small editions of eight.
 The carvings and his bronzes became very desired and trendy.

-The Holocaust theme
+The Holocaust Theme

 Babi-Yar.
 Oil on canvas, collection of the Spertus Institute for Jewish Learning and Leadership, Chicago, Illinois.

 In 1942 while in exile in Russia, Goldberg began making an effort to document what he heard.
 He returned to Poland with his wife and son, Victor, and began to create over 150 works of art dealing with the Holocaust, many of which are in the permanent collection of several museums, namely the Spertus Institute for Jewish Learning and Leadership in Chicago.

-The four shtetl periods
+The Four Shtetl Periods

-The artist’s creative history can be divided into several phases and themes to better understand his push-pull forces.
-The chart below documents Goldberg’s concurrent themes and thus his push-pull between creating more art for his mission to make Shtetl Life eternalized and his actual need for a Post-War series of themes and methodologies of creating art; all proving that his brand is a more balanced one rather that and intended one for commercialization.
+The artist's creative history can be divided into several phases and themes to better understand his push-pull forces.
+The chart below documents Goldberg's concurrent themes and thus his push-pull between creating more art for his mission to make Shtetl Life eternalized and his actual need for a Post-War series of themes and methodologies of creating art; all proving that his brand is a more balanced one rather that and intended one for commercialization.

-Working on several themes concurrently
+Working on Several Themes Concurrently

 Goldberg trained himself in compartmentalizing his various themes by using different areas of his studio at different times of the day.
 He would go to his painting studio to paint based on a stream of creative time, and then have lunch with his wife, Rachel.
 After lunch, he would walk into his engraving area and, once seated, was able to forget his other drives or interests and stay focused on engraving, proofing, and so on.
 This time management system enabled him to work on various themes and mediums concurrently.
 However, when it came to his painting of the Holocaust theme, he had to "cleanse his head," as he referred to it.
 It became a well-known fact that he could create watercolors, or paint the Dance theme, for example, during one part of the day and then move on to painting his Shtetl Life recollections.
 Disciplined and talented, these ran as a dichotomy with Goldberg, a man gifted in numerous media requiring different disciplines.